cvmfs/doc-cvmfs/cpt-repo.rst

 Since CernVM-FS 2.2.0 we support the usage of both OverlayFS and aufs.
 Note however, that the first versions of OverlayFS were broken and will not work properly with CernVM-FS.
 At least a 4.2.x kernel is needed to use CernVM-FS with OverlayFS.
+(Red Hat) Enterprise Linux >= 7.3 works, too, provided that /var/spool/cvmfs is served by an ext4 file system.
 Furthermore note that OverlayFS cannot fully comply with POSIX semantics, in particular hard links must be broken into individual files.
 That is usually not a problem but should be kept in mind when installing certain software distributions into a CernVM-FS repository.

 .. _sct_serveranatomy: